Title: On the Verge (Prelude to an Admission of Love)

 “Maybe tomorrow?”
 Mulder asks.

 “Possibly.
 Or maybe two or three days.
 Katabatic winds are notoriously hard to predict.
 All I know is visibility is currently less than 30 meters, windspeed is topping 55 knots, and the temp is -73C.
 That’s what’s known as Weather Condition 1 down here.
-You, her, me, anybody, we’re all stuck here for now.”
+You, her, me, everybody, we’re all stuck here for now.”
 Brigham’s plate is empty except for a few cooling French fries but he seems in no hurry to leave.
 “There’s plenty to do to pass the time, if you’re interested.
-The station has a gym, ping pong, arcade games, movie nights."
+The station has a gym, pingpong, arcade games, movie nights."

 “Movie nights?
 Anything good playing?”